pscholl/grtool/README.md

-# grt
-Gesture Recogniton Tool based on the Gesture Recognition Toolkit
+grtool - command line interface to the Gesture Recognition Toolkit